Statistical Indications of Toponium Formation in Top Quark Pair Production

 \textit{\textbf{Methodology and Analysis}} -- We quantify the presence of a toponium component in the six particle-level differential cross sections using complementary statistical measures.
 We define a $\chi^{2}$ test statistic under the assumption of Gaussian-distributed data,

 where $\mathrm{d}X$ denotes the vector of absolute differences between the data and the prediction and $V$ is the data covariance matrix.
-The covariance matrices for the CMS results are taken from the \textsc{Hepdata} database \cite{hepdata.89307.v1}, while as covariance matrices for the ATLAS results are not publicly available, a diagonal covariance matrix is applied instead.
+The covariance matrices for the CMS results are taken from the \textsc{HepData} database~\cite{hepdata.89307.v1}; for the ATLAS case, we instead adopt diagonal covariances matrices based on the bin uncertainties distributions.
+Although correlation matrices are provided in \cite{hepdata.91242}, we refrain from converting these into covariance matrices to avoid potential errors associated with subtleties in the definition of the correlation matrices.
+We subsequently encourage direct publication of covariance matrices for differential cross section data.
 A likelihood-ratio test statistic is constructed as $\lambda = e^{-\frac{1}{2}\Delta \chi^{2}}$, with $\Delta \chi^{2}$ being the difference between the $\chi^{2}$ values computed for the conventional SM hypothesis \hnull\ and the alternative hypothesis \halt\ including toponium contributions.
 The distributions of $\lambda$ under \hnull\ and \halt\ are then obtained via pseudo-experiments assuming Gaussian data and using the covariance matrix to model inter-bin correlations.
 The code used for the analysis is publicly available.\footnote{The codebase is released under a GNU General Public License at \gitlink.}

 Table~\ref{tab:results} summarises the results for each observable, including the $p$-values, significances ($Z$) and Bayes factors $B_{10}$.
 Following the approach introduced in~\cite{Kass:1995loi, Fowlie:2024dgj, Fuks:2024qdt, Agin:2025vgn}, the Bayes factor reduces to the ratio of likelihood values in the absence of free parameters and provides a compact summary of the data’s preference for one hypothesis over the other: values of $B_{10} > 1$ indicate support for the alternative hypothesis, while values exceeding 10 correspond to strong evidence.
 For five of the six observables, the $p$-values under $\hnull$ fall below 0.05 ($Z \gtrsim 2$), indicating rejection of the conventional SM hypothesis in favour of the toponium-enhanced one at the 95\% confidence level.
 Nevertheless, the $p$-values ($Z$ significances) under \halt\ remain small (large), implying that the data are not yet fully described even after including toponium formation effects.
 However, the most sensitive observables, $\mathrm{d}^{2}\sigma / \mathrm{d}\mll\,\mathrm{d}\delphill$ and $\mathrm{d}\sigma / \mathrm{d}\mll$, yield Bayes factors exceeding 10.
 The only exception in supporting one hypothesis over the other, the CMS $\mathrm{d}\sigma / \mathrm{d}\delphill$ measurement, exhibits weak sensitivity owing to the limited impact of toponium formation on its shape within the restricted fiducial phase space of the measurement.